Riemann surface: Function-theoretic classification

 The classification scheme above is typically used by geometers.
 There is a different classification for Riemann surfaces that is typically used by complex analysts.
 It employs a different definition for "parabolic" and "hyperbolic".
 In this alternative classification scheme, a Riemann surface is called parabolic if there are no non-constant negative subharmonic functions on the surface and is otherwise called hyperbolic.

 This class of hyperbolic surfaces is further subdivided into subclasses according to whether function spaces other than the negative subharmonic functions are degenerate, e.g. Riemann surfaces on which all bounded holomorphic functions are constant, or on which all bounded harmonic functions are constant, or on which all positive harmonic functions are constant, etc.

 To avoid confusion, call the classification based on metrics of constant curvature the geometric classification, and the one based on degeneracy of function spaces the function-theoretic classification.
-For example, the Riemann surface consisting of "all complex numbers but 0 and 1" is parabolic in the function-theoretic classification but it is hyperbolic in the geometric classification.
+For example, the Riemann surface $\C\setminus\{0,1\}$"is parabolic in the function-theoretic classification but it is hyperbolic in the geometric classification.